SamPG96/SNTP/README.md

 # Simple Network Time Protocol (SNTP) Client and Server

-As part of one of my second year undergraduate assignments, I had to produce an RFC compliant SNTP client and server(RFC4330).
+This is an RFC compliant SNTP client and server(RFC4330), which was created as part of a second year University Assignment.
 Note that the client and server use a combination of configuration files and command line arguments.

-I was graded a 2:1 on this assignment.